 Understanding that it takes an innovative mindset across many different verticals, this breakout tool is garnering attention from health agencies in Ontario, British Columbia and the Prairies.
 And for innovators in Southwestern Ontario, this serves as an example of how to enact real change.
 “It comes down to putting down what they’ve always done.
 There is no room for ego here, just open minds that can collaborate, quickly.”

 Looking for more information about opportunities emerging amid COVID-19?
-Take a look at our business resource page.
-If you have an innovative idea, our Venture Growth + Corporate Innovation advisors are ready to point you in the right direction.
+Take your innovative idea to the next level with our Venture Growth + Corporate Innovation advisors.